TN 51 (12-24)

 1. FIRST CONTACT— REASONABLE EFFORTS EXIST

-Mrs. Darwin, an SSI recipient, signed an SSA-8060-U3 on April 11, 1989, agreeing to sell recently inherited nonhome real property valued at $8,000.
-When contacted on May 16, 1989, she stated that the property had been listed with a realtor at $8,000 since April 24.
-Mrs. Darwin submits a copy of the listing for the file and the FO determines that she is making reasonable efforts to sell.
+Darwin, an SSI recipient, signed an SSA-8060-U3 on April 11, 1989, agreeing to sell recently inherited nonhome real property valued at $8,000.
+When contacted on May 16, 1989, Darwin stated that the property had been listed with a realtor at $8,000 since April 24.
+Darwin submits a copy of the listing for the file and the FO determines that Darwin is making reasonable efforts to sell.
 Therefore, the conditional exclusion of the property remains in effect.

 2. SECOND CONTACT— REASONABLE EFFORTS HAVE STOPPED

-When the FO recontacts Mrs. Darwin on September 19, 1989, she states that she had just refused an offer of $6,000 as being too low.
-Mrs. Darwin says she has no proof that $6,000 was unreasonable; it was her opinion that it was too low.
-The FO determines that the offer was reasonable ($6,000 is more than two-thirds of $8,000) and that Mrs. Darwin is no longer making reasonable efforts to sell.
+When the FO recontacts Darwin on September 19, 1989, Darwin states that Darwin had just refused an offer of $6,000 as being too low.
+Darwin says they have no proof that $6,000 was unreasonable; it was Darwin's opinion that it was too low.
+The FO determines that the offer was reasonable ($6,000 is more than two-thirds of $8,000) and that Darwin is no longer making reasonable efforts to sell.
 As of October 1, conditional benefits are no longer payable and the FO issues a notice of planned action on the basis of excess resources.

 To Link to this section - Use this URL: